 There's a Snoopy Moon Bounce and a spinning Flying Ace Balloon Race, both of which are mild and fun.

 There are some great photo ops in Planet Snoopy.
-They are also open weekends in the Fall, so you can get some cute Halloween-themed pictures with your favorite characters (but steer clear of Dorney Park, as that is covered in monsters and zombies at that time of year, especially after dark!).
+They are also open weekends in the Fall, so you can get some cute Halloween-themed pictures with your favorite characters (but just know that Dorney Park itself is covered in monsters and zombies at that time of year, especially after dark!).

 Food and Souvenirs

 The food within Planet Snoopy is adorable, too.
-It changes each year, but this year the kids' meals were in little cardboard doghouses.
-You could also buy a giant plastic Woodstock thermos for 13.99 (as of this entry's publication date), with free refills throughout the day.
+It changes each year, but one year the kids' meals were in little cardboard doghouses.
+You could also buy a giant plastic Woodstock or Snoopy drink cup/thermos (it was 13.99 for us a few years ago), with free refills throughout the day.
 Seems like a lot, but it makes a cute souvenir.

 |A plastic straw pops out of the top of the hat!|